Navigate My Site:

 The most common models of CHAMBERS ranges are "C", "B", and "A", in that order.
 There are many more, but these are the ones you will find more of than any of the others.

-Here are two pictures of what we now call the "A" series -
+Here are two pictures of what we now call the "A" series, which were made from 1936 through 1939 -

 - courtesy www.antiqueappliances.com